Approximate Bayesian Computation for Finite Mixture Models: Methodology

-A common choice of the prior distribution for $f=(f_{1}, \dots, f_{K})$ is the Dirichlet distribution of order $K$ with hyperparameter $\delta=(\delta_1,\dots \delta_K)$, where often $\delta \equiv (1, \dots, 1_{K})$, as proposed by \cite{Wasserman2000}.
-Another common choice has been proposed by \cite{Rousseau2011}, who defined the hyperparameter $\delta \equiv (1/2, \dots, 1/2_{K})$; in this way the prior is marginally a Jeffrey prior distribution.
-The priors for the mean and the variance of the GMM can be defined as follows:
+A common choice of the prior distribution for $f=(f_{1}, \dots, f_{K})$ is the Dirichlet distribution of order $K$ with hyperparameter $\delta=(\delta_1,\dots \delta_K)$, where often $\delta \equiv (1, \dots, 1)$, as proposed by Wasserman \cite{Wasserman2000}.
+Another common choice has been proposed by Rousseau and Mengersen \cite{Rousseau2011}, who defined the hyperparameter $\delta \equiv (1/2, \dots, 1/2)$; in this way the prior is marginally a Jeffreys prior distribution.
+The priors for the mean and the variance of the GMM from Eq.~\eqref{eq:GaussiaKixture} can be defined as follows:

 with mean $\xi$, variance $\kappa$, and shape parameter $\alpha$ and rate parameter $\beta$.
-There are several methods for selecting the hyperparameters, $\eta = (\xi, \kappa, \alpha, \beta)$, such as the Empirical Bayes approach \citep{Casella2000} and the ``weakly informative principle'' \citep{Richardson1997}.
-Both of these options are considered in the simulation study so as to be consistent with the original authors of each example.
+There are several methods for selecting the hyperparameters, $\eta = (\xi, \kappa, \alpha, \beta)$, such as the Empirical Bayes approach \citep{Casella2000} and the `weakly informative principle' \citep{Richardson1997}.
+Both of these options are considered in examples later so as to be consistent with the original analysis of the example.

+Our proposed algorithm is specified in Algorithm~\ref{alg1} for the model defined in Eq.~\eqref{eq:GaussiaKixture}, and the details of important steps are presented next.